 The restorative dentist will tell you about how to look after your mouth and teeth.
 Especially during and after your treatment.
 They may send you to a dental hygienist for more help.
-It is important to keep your teeth and mouth clean to reduce the risk of infection.
+Keeping your teeth and mouth clean reduces the risk of infection.

 The dentist will help to plan your recovery with your surgeon.
 They'll try and ensure that you can speak and eat as well as possible afterwards.
-They may suggest using special false teeth, dental implants, or a replacement part (prosthesis) for missing teeth or after the loss of some of the structure in the mouth.
+They may suggest using special false teeth or dental implants.
+Sometimes you need a replacement part (prosthesis).
+This can be for missing teeth or after the loss of some of the structure in the mouth.

 Some people with nasal or sinus cancer have surgery to remove part of their upper jawbone.
 The surgeon uses a piece of bone from another part of the body to replace the missing piece.
 A restorative dentist can then fit a prosthesis with teeth.
 It attaches to the new jawbone using dental implants.

-The hospital prosthetics department will work closely with the restorative dentist, and the maxillofacial and ENT surgeons, to help make your facial appearance as normal as possible after major surgery.
+The hospital prosthetics department works closely with the surgeons and dentists.
+They help make your facial appearance as normal as possible after major surgery.

 Head and neck clinical nurse specialist

-A head and neck clinical nurse specialist is a qualified nurse who has specialist knowledge of cancers of the head and neck.
-One of their main roles is to help organise care between doctors and the other health professionals you need to see.
+A head and neck clinical nurse specialist specialises in cancers of the head and neck.
+They help to organise your care between doctors and other health professionals.

-They also help to support you through your treatment and make sure you have the information you need to cope with the treatment as well as possible.
+The specialist nurse also supports you in your treatment.
+They make sure you have the information you need so you can cope with treatment as well as possible.

 Other health professionals

 You might also see an eye doctor (ophthalmologist).
 This is because nasal and sinus cancers can sometimes spread to the eyes or inside the skull.

 You may also need help and support from other health specialists.
 This can be a dietitian or speech therapist.
 Social workers or benefits advisers can tell you about benefits.

 Being cared for by a multidisciplinary team (MDT)